Demographic history of Macedonia: Bulgaria

 After Greek Communists lost the Greek Civil War, many Slav speakers were expelled from Greece.
 Although the People's Republic of Bulgaria originally accepted very few refugees, government policy changed and the Bulgarian government actively sought out refugees from Greek Macedonia.
 It is estimated that approximately 2,500 children were sent to Bulgaria and 3,000 partisans fled there in the closing period of the war.
 There was a larger flow into Bulgaria of refugees as the Bulgarian Army pulled out of the Drama-Serres region in 1944.
 A large proportion of Slavic speakers emigrated there.
 The "Slavic Committee" in Sofia (Славянски Комитет) helped to attract refugees that had settled in other parts of the Eastern Bloc.
 According to a political report in 1962 the number of political emigrants from Greece numbered at 6,529.
 The policy of communist Bulgaria towards the refugees from Greece was, at least initially, not discriminative with regard to their ethnic origin: Greek- and Slav-speakers were both categorized as Greek political emigrants and received equal treatment by state authorities.
 However, the end of the 1950s was marked by adecisive turn in the "Macedonistic" policy of Bulgaria, "which did not recognize anymore the existence of a Macedonian ethnicity different from the Bulgarian one".
 As a result, the trend to a discriminative policy, the refugees from Greece – more targeted at the Slav-speakers and less to "ethnic Greeks" – was given a certain proselytizing aspect.
 Eventually many of these migrants were assimilated into Bulgarian society.

 At the end of the 1950s the Communist Party repealed its previous decision and adopted a position denying the existence of a "Macedonian" nation.
 The inconsistent Bulgarian policy has thrown most independent observers ever since into a state of confusion as to the real origin of the population in Bulgarian Macedonia.
 In 1960, the Bulgarian Communist Party voted a special resolution explained "with the fact that almost all of the Macedonians have a clear Bulgarian national consciousness and consider Bulgaria their homeland.
 As result international relations upon the Sofia–Belgrade line deteriorated, and in fact were broken.
 This led to a final victory of the anti-Bulgarian and pro-Yugoslav oriented Macedonian political circles and signified a definite decline of the very notion of a south Slavonic federation.
 In Macedonia the Bulgarophobia increased almost to the level of state ideology.

-Bulgaria usually kept the right to declare ethnicity at census, but Bulgarian identity was minimized in the censuses of Yugoslavia and Blagoevgrad Province of Bulgaria. but between 1945 and 1965 forcefully Macedonians Blagoecgra Province 1946 and the 1956 census the population was forced to list as ethnic Macedonians against their will by the communist government in accordance with an agreement with Yugoslavia.
+Bulgaria usually kept the right to declare ethnicity at census, but Bulgarian identity was minimized in the censuses of Yugoslavia and Blagoevgrad Province of Bulgaria.
+In the 1945 census, the population was listed as ethnic Macedonians against their will by the communist government in accordance with an agreement with Yugoslavia.
+In the 1956 census, however, the Bulgarian authorities pressured the population to declare themselves as Bulgarians.
+Despite these pressures, 178,862 people in Blagoevgrad Oblast still identified as Macedonians.